rwokano/CleaningDataProject/CodeBook.md

   The original data set obtained as part of the assignment contained approximately 560 columns of observations.
 This data was broken up into two sets.
 Test data and Training data.
   >For a full description of the raw dataset, I refer you to the documentation that was provided with it in the zip file.
-The Readme.txt and Features.txt explain the organization of the data in complete detail.
+The Readme.txt and Features_info.txt explain the organization of the data in complete detail.

   Following are several sections describing the requirements and the steps followed to tidy up the data.
 Finally, there is a section naming the variables that remained at the end of the process along with what data type they are.
 #### Requirements / Presumptions